sigamani/agentic-rag/README.md

 - 🚫 This repo **does not currently include unit tests**
 - ⚠️ The CI/CD pipeline is **not functioning** — no automated build, test, or deployment setup is active
-- ✅ These components are planned in the future as the codebase stabilizes and interface contracts are formalized
+- ✅ I would plan this in the future as the codebase stabilizes and interface contracts are formalized

 ---